LeoGanz/Reversi/README.md

 # Reversi game

 This project contains a implementation of the Reversi game.
-A detailed description on playing Reversi can be found on [Wikipedia](https://en.wikipedia.org/wiki/Reversi).
+A detailed description on playing Reversi can be found on [Wikipedia](https://en.wikipedia.org/wiki/Reversi) as well as inside the game.

 Our features:
 - play against our AI